Deputy Prime Minister of Australia: Succession

 The deputy prime minister becomes acting prime minister if the prime minister is unable to undertake their role for a short time, for example if they are ill, overseas or on leave (and if both are unavailable, then another senior minister takes on this role).
-If the prime minister were to die, then the deputy prime minister would be appointed prime minister by the governor-general, until the government votes for another member to be its leader.
+If the prime minister were to die, the established convention is that the deputy prime minister would be appointed prime minister by the governor-general, until the government votes for another member to be its leader.

 Salary

-Members of parliament receive a base salary of $203,030, which is set by the Remuneration Tribunal (an independent statutory authority).
+As of 2018, members of parliament receive a base salary of $203,030, which is set by the Remuneration Tribunal (an independent statutory authority).
 Ministers receive an additional amount, which is determined by the government itself based on the recommendations of the Remuneration Tribunal.
-The deputy prime minister receives an additional 105 percent of the base salary, making for a total salary of $416,212.
+As of 2018 the deputy prime minister receives an additional 105 percent of the base salary, making for a total salary of $416,212.
 The holder of the office also receives various other allowances and entitlements.